webceyhan/ng-weather-app/README.md

 After project is being push to Heroku server, `"heroku-postbuild": "ng build --prod"` in package.json, will be run before on each build process and create /dist/<project-name> folder.

+> Make sure to add expressJs to dependencies!

 After the build is complete, Heroku will execute  `npm start` automatically which refers to `"start": "node server.js"` which will serve the static contents under /dist/<project-name> folder.